 Broadcasts are a great way to invite people to watch a podcast, remind them about a webinar you’ve scheduled for tomorrow or send them any other information at a certain time you choose.

 Some of the most common features you can include in the broadcast are buttons, galleries, and quick replies.
-This is what the broadcast containing them is going to look like from a user’s perspective:

 Autoposting and What It Looks Like To Users

 Your tweet is sent to subscribers in the form of a text message.
-Don’t forget to mention your Twitter username or leave other hints for people to know what these messages are coming from.
+Don’t forget to mention your Twitter username or leave other hints for people to know where these messages are coming from.

 Every new post on your website is sent to your Facebook subscribers via a message and looks like a card with a heading, first sentence preview and a link to the source at the bottom.
 Once the link is clicked, a user instantly gets to the post on the source website.

 NOTE: The link to the source website appears to your subscribers as “manychat.com”.
 This happens because it’s automatically changed by Card URL Shortener.